ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/binningPlugin.rst

 .. note::

-   Axes are passed to addBinner grouped in a tuple.
+   Axes are passed to addParticleBinner grouped in a tuple.
 This is just a collection of axis objects and is of arbitrary size.
    Users can make a tuple for axes by using the ``createTuple()`` function and passing in the axis objects as arguments.

 Species